sysgears/apollo-universal-starter-kit/packages/server-scala/README.md

 The current multi-module architecture of the Scala implementation of the Kit implies each module as a separate SBT project that can depend on another module.

-All the custom modules along with the **core** module resides on the top-level in the `modules` folder.
+All the custom modules along with the **core** module reside on the top-level in the `modules` folder.
 Scala implementation of a module resides on a `server-scala` subfolder, e.g. `modules/user/server-scala`.

 The **core** module is intended to store the base essential code that is used by other custom modules.